Summer Day Programs 2019

 (capacity limited to 13 children for each day)

 Tuesday, June 4: Music in Nature.
 Bird songs, insect calls, the background of wind and running water.
 Join us for a day of connecting with nature through sound and music.
 We will use natural materials to create musical instruments, design mini symphonies inspired by the sounds at the Nature Center, and even use musical notation to discover the intricacies of bird song.
+6 spots remain.

 Wednesday, June 5: Edible Geology.
 Did you know that the jelly sandwich is a perfect tool for exploring the many forces that have built, shaped, and molded the unique landscape of Southwest Colorado?
 We will demystify plate tectonics and mountain building with household grocery items, then explore the nature center for examples of these processes in nature.
 Join us for this unique and tasty day of fun and learning!
+6 spots remain.

 Thursday, June 6: Animal Olympics.
-World record long jumpers, champion acrobats, lighting fast sprinters, graceful hurdlers, ultramarathon fliers, and insects that could put World’s Strongest Man champions to shame with their lifting abilities.
+World record long jumpers, champion acrobats, lightning fast sprinters, graceful hurdlers, ultramarathon fliers, and insects that could put World’s Strongest Man champions to shame with their lifting abilities.
 The Nature Center is home to all of the above.
 Join us for a day of games and athletic events that explore and celebrate the physical prowess of our wild neighbors.

 Tuesday, July 2: Painting with Nature.
 Magenta berry juice, green chlorophyll, and flower petals full of vibrance.
 Explore painting and designing with different colors of pigments we can find in nature.
 Spend the morning looking for different natural materials we can use to create beautiful works of art in the afternoon!
+5 spots remain.

 Wednesday, July 3: Sculpting with Nature.
 Like to work with your hands building, shaping, and creating?
 Have you ever noticed how wonderful nature is at creating beautiful patterns, forms, and compositions that rival the most accomplished artist in history?
 Join us for a day at the nature center sculpting works of art out of nature’s art supplies and letting your imagination run wild and free!
+5 spots remain.

 Friday, July 5: Fort-tastic Fun.
 Lean-to’s, wiki-ups, debris huts and more.
 Did you know that these are all ways to build a shelter out of materials that can be found in almost any natural setting?
 Using time-tested methods of fort-building as inspiration, we will spend the day channeling our creativity and imagination toward building our own perfect hideouts amongst the Junipers and Cottonwoods at the Nature Center.

 Tuesday, July 30: Fun with Maps.
 Are you curious about topography, orienteering, and cartography?
 Ever wanted to learn how to better read a map to guide your way through the wilderness?
 Join us for a fun filled day at nature center understanding, creating, and using maps to explore corners of the preserve you’ve never seen!
+6 spots remain.

 Wednesday, July 31: Yoga and Meditation in Nature.
 Where better to spend a peaceful day of mindfulness and serenity than the beauty of the natural world.
 Join us for a day of sit-spots along the river, bringing our awareness to each of different senses, and some stretching and movement with basic yoga.

 Thursday, August 1: Animal Homes.
 Treehouses, down-lined nests, burrows with openings facing east to the rising sun–all have provided inspiration to human homebuilders for thousands of years.
 Join us for a scavenger hunt of animal homes at the Nature Center.
 Using these homes as inspiration, we will each choose a different local animal and get creative to build a home that satisfies all of its unique needs.
 We will also engage in some citizen-science as we explore and document usage of the Nature Center’s bird boxes by our feathered neighbors.
+7 spots remain.

 Tuesday, August 6: Wilderness Survival.
 Food, water, fire, shelter.
 These are the critical basic needs for survival in the outdoors.
 But in what order should they be prioritized?
 What are some methods for procuring these basic needs in the wild?
 Join us for a day of fun and inspiration as we track animals, learn to build traps and shelters, and even devise ways of extracting water from the desert soil.
+FULL.
+If you would like to be added to the waiting list, contact 970-769-1800.

 Wednesday, August 7: River Exploration.
 Where better to cool off on a hot August day than the refreshing flow of the waters of the Florida River?
 Spend a day exploring and discovering how the river flows, the animals it supports, and how we can enjoy and respect it as stewards!
+5 spots remain.

 Thursday, August 8: Raft Building.
 Ever dreamed of heading out on a raft made of logs and sticks to adventure your way down a river?
 Take a page out of Tom Sawyer and Huck Finn’s playbook and spend the day designing and building your own raft to float Florida!
+FULL.
+If you would like to be added to the waiting list, contact 970-769-1800.

 Tuesday, August 13: Insect World.
 When we think of animals, we tend to think of those with fur, feathers, or scales.
 But did you know that for every individual human on Earth, there are about 200 million insects?
 Join us for a day exploring and celebrating the insects at the Nature Center.
 From harvester ants to tarantula hawks, and monarch butterflies to stonefly nymphs, we will use direct observation, books, games, and interactive activities to uncover the lives of the insects that call Southwest Colorado home.